wise-r/R-Training/Chapter01/Assignment01.md

 2. Follow the examples one by one either in RGUI or in RStudio.
 In each example, the result of which statements can be easily predicted?
 Which statement brings surprising result to you?
 From these examples, how do you define a variable?
 How do you define a function?
 What kind of objects, such as vector and matrix, are involved in the examples?
 Are functions objects in the R programming language?
 Why or why not?
 Can you pass a function as an argument to another function?
 Refer to `Help` for those statement that don't seem to make sense to you.

-3. Go to the wikipedia pages of C, C++, Java, C#, Python, MATLAB, SPSS, SAS and other programming languages or environments that you know, take note of the differnt `programming paradigms` each of them supports, and try to make sense of each of the `programming paradigms`, such as `functional`, `object-oriented` and `array`, by carefully comparing the introductions and code examples.
+3. Go to the wikipedia pages of C, C++, Java, C#, Python, MATLAB, SPSS, SAS and other programming languages or environments that you know, take note of the different `programming paradigms` each of them supports, and try to make sense of each of the `programming paradigms`, such as `functional`, `object-oriented` and `array`, by carefully comparing the introductions and code examples.

 ## The R Community